Marcus H. MacWillie

 Marcus H. MacWillie was a politician who represented the Confederate Arizona Territory in the Congress of the Confederate States during the American Civil War.

-M. H. MacWillie was born circa 1836 in Inverness.
-Scotland.
+M. H. MacWillie was born circa 1836 in Inverness, Scotland.
 Little is known of his early life.
-One newspaper account has him a relative of Mississippi Governor William McWillie (1795–1869), but this seems unlikely.
+One newspaper account claimed he was a relative of Mississippi Governor William McWillie (1795–1869), but this seems unlikely.
 MacWillie passed his bar exam and established a legal practice in Texas.
 He later moved to Mesilla in what is now New Mexico and resumed his legal career.
-In early 1861 served as district judge, then chief justice, in Dr. Lewis S. Owings short-lived provisional government of the Arizona Territory (which included modern day New Mexico and Arizona).
+In early 1861 served as district judge, then chief justice, in Dr. Lewis S. Owings' short-lived provisional government of the Arizona Territory (which included modern day New Mexico and Arizona).